 Venture Round in 2008

-Bug Labs, Inc. is a technology company specializing in the development and sale of tools and solutions for M2M and Internet of Things (IoT) applications.
-The company offers a modular hardware system known as BUG, which allows users to create customized digital devices by adding various Bugmodules, including components like LCD screens, cameras, and sensors.
-Additionally, Bug Labs provides a cloud-based messaging platform called Swarm, along with software solutions such as dweet and freeboard for data storage, alerts, and device management.
-The company also offers prototyping services, including systems integration and application development, as well as private labeling support for custom models and applications.
-Bug Labs serves a diverse clientele, including Fortune 100 companies, developers, and innovators across the United States.
-Founded in 2006, the company is headquartered in New York, New York.
+Bug Labs is a technology company based in New York that specializes in developing tools and solutions for the Internet of Things (IoT) and machine-to-machine (M2M) communication.
+The company's flagship product is BUG, a modular hardware system that allows users to create custom digital devices by combining various modules such as LCD screens, cameras, GPS units, and sensors.
+Bug Labs also offers Swarm, a REST-based messaging platform for IoT, and dweet and freeboard, software platforms for data storage, alerts, and user management.
+Additionally, the company provides prototyping services including systems integration, hardware solution design, and application development workshops, as well as private labeling services to support custom website development and mobile applications.
+Bug Labs serves a diverse clientele, including Fortune 100 companies, developers, and non-technical innovators.